chpc-tech-eval/scc/tutorial1/README.md

    You are finally ready to compile HPL.
 Should you encounter any errors and need to make adjustments and changes, first run a `make clean arch=<TEAM_NAME>`.
    ```bash
    make arch=<TEAM_NAME>

    # Confirm that your `xhpl` binary has been successfully built
    ls bin/<TEAM_NAME>
    ```

 > [!TIP]
 > Note that when you want to configure and recompile HPL for different architectures, compilers and systems, adapt and the Make.<NEW_CONFIG> and recompile that architecture or configuration.
+>
+> If you compile fails and you would like to try to fix your errors and recompile, you must ensure that you reset to a clean start with `make clean`.

 1. Configure your `HPL.dat`
    Make the following changes to your `HPL.dat` file: